What breed specific health issues does the Shar Pei have? What are the underlying genetics? Does appearance make a difference?

 Hypocobalaminemia (Vitamin B12 deficiency)

 Vitamin B12 deficiency is often found (50-80%) in Shar-Pei.
 The exact cause of the B12 deficiency in this breed is still unclear.
 There is an association with certain microsatellites that suggests it may be an alteration on chromosome 13.
 The common effects would be haematopoietic disorders and neurological disorders.
 Undetected and untreated, long-term behavioral changes, especially anxiety and nervousness, can occur.3

 Immunoglobulin A deficiency

-Shar Peis, among others, are more likely to have low levels of IgA in their blood.
-This change in the immune system leads in the affected dogs to a greater susceptibility to respiratory infections and allergies.
-(4)
+Shar Peis, among others, often have a reduced IgA level in their blood.
+This change in the immune system makes the affected dogs more susceptible to respiratory infections and allergies.4

 (1) A novel unstable duplication upstream of HAS2 predisposes to a breed-defining skin phenotype and a periodic fever syndrome in Chinese Shar Pei dogs.